 Here’s the breakdown:

-- I buy a 1.5 lb bag of non-organic almonds from Costco for $13.49.
-I use the almonds to make almond milk as well as for other recipes.
+- I buy a 1.5 lb bag of non-organic almonds from Costco for approximately$13.
+I use the almonds to make almond milk and other recipes.

-- That bag gives me about 2 gallons of almond milk.
-And that’s clean almond milk with no weird additives or sugar!
-If I were to buy additive and preservative-free almond milk (which is not easy to find by the way!) it would easily cost me $16 or more for 2 gallons.
+- That bag gives me about 2 gallons of almond milk that is free of thickeners, sugar, artificial flavoring and other undersirables!
+If I were to buy a similar, clean almond milk it would easily cost me $50 – $70 for 2 gallons.